Overview

 attached to a Cloud Network looks like this:

-A Dedicated Server vSwitch must already exist in Robot and the relevant servers must be attached to it.
-However no private network configuration should be done on the Dedicated Servers yet.
-Follow this tutorial to create your vSwitch but skip the part for configuring your server operating system.
+A dedicated root server vSwitch must already exist on Robot, and the relevant servers must be attached to it.
+However you shouldn't have done any private network configuration on the dedicated root servers yet.
+Follow this tutorial to create your vSwitch, but skip the part for configuring your server's operating system.

-A vSwitch with vlan-id 4000 and one Dedicated Server called ex41
+A vSwitch with VLAN ID 4000 and one attached dedicated root server called EX41-SSD

-Go to Cloud Console.
-Networks, click your existing network and select the Subnets tab.
+Go to Cloud Console, and then to 'Networks'.
+Click on your existing network and then on the 'Subnets' tab.

-Check "Enable dedicated server vSwitch connection" and select the existing vSwitch you want to couple your private network with.
-You can also pick an IP range your Dedicated Servers will use or go with the default one.
+Check the box next to "Enable dedicated server vSwitch connection" and select the existing vSwitch you want to couple your private network with.
+You can also pick an IP range your dedicated root servers will use, or you can go with the default one.

-Afterwards click "Add Subnet".
-You will receive instructions on how to configure the network on your Dedicated Servers:
+Afterwards, click "Add subnet".
+You will receive instructions on how to configure the network on your dedicated root servers:

-You can either follow these instructions - making sure to replace the network interface name, the vSwitch vlan id as well as the Dedicated Server IP with the correct values - or you can manually execute them using Step 2 of this article.
+You can either follow these instructions — making sure to replace the network interface name, the vSwitch VLAN ID, and the dedicated root server IP with the correct values — or you can manually execute them using Step 2 of this article.

-Your Cloud Network and the vSwitch are now coupled.
+Your Hetzner Cloud Network and the vSwitch should now be coupled.

-Step 2: Configure networking on your Dedicated Servers
+Step 2: Configure networking on your dedicated root servers

-For Cloud Servers the network configuration inside your operating system ist automatically done.
-For Dedicated Servers you need to do this configuration yourself.
-The necessary steps for a non persistent configuration were detailed in the "Configuration of your dedicated Server" dialogue in Step 1.
-The reason for the configuration is explained in this step.
+For cloud servers, the network configuration inside your operating system is automatically done.
+For dedicated root servers, you need to do this configuration yourself.
+You can find the necessary steps for a non persistent configuration in the "Configuration of your dedicated root server" dialogue in Step 1.
+Step 1 also includes the reason for the configuration.

 What we want to configure